 - A collaborative effort between the Ministry of Culture and other Ministries will be conducted to establish tourism as a driving force for increasing foreign and domestic tourist arrivals, synergizing amenities across heritage sites, and improving the final tourist experience and the region’s economic development.

-In a planned and phased manner, the Ministry of Tourism, in collaboration with the Ministry of Culture and the Archeological Survey of India (ASI), envisions developing heritage sites, monuments, and any other tourist sites by making them tourist-friendly to enhance tourism potential and cultural importance.
+The Ministry of Tourism, in conjunction with the Ministry of Culture and the Archeological Survey of India (ASI), has the aim of enhancing heritage sites, monuments, and other tourist sites by making them more friendly to tourists in order to increase both the potential for tourism and the cultural significance of the sites.

 The aim is to enhance tourism and preserve India’s cultural heritage, while simultaneously generating sustainable livelihoods.